-Recommendation 6.1 The entity should provide information about itself and its governance to investors via its website.
-Complies. and its government to investors via its wessite.
-The Company has provided specific information aboitself and its key personnel and has developed a comprehensive Corporate Governance Plan.
-Details can be found at the Company's website.
-Recommendation 6.2 The entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
-Complies.
+Recommendation 6.2 The entity should design and implement an investor relations program to facilitate effective two-way Complies. communication with investors.
 The Company has established a Shareholder's Communication Policy.
-The Company recognises the importance of forthright communications and aims to ensure that the shareholders are informed of all major developments affecting the Company.
-Details of the Shareholder's Communication Policy can be found on the Company's website.
-Recommendation 6.3 The entity should disclose the policies and processes t has in place to facilitate and encourage Complies. participation at meetings of security holders.
-The Shareholder's Communication Policy is available on the Company's website and details are set out in the Company's annual report.
-Recommendation 6.4 The entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
+The Company recognises importance of forthright communications and air ensure that the shareholders are informed of all major developments affecting the Company.
+Details of the Shareholder's Communication Polic can be found on the Company's website.
+Recommendation 6.3 The entity should disclose the policies and processes it has in place to facilitate and encourage Complies. participation at meetings of security holders.
+The Shareholder's Communication Policy is availad on the Company's website and details are set out the Company's annual report.
+Recommendation 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
+Will comply at the next relevant meeting Recommendation 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
 Complies.
-The Company has provided the option to receive communications from, and send communications to the entity and its security registry electronically.
-PRINCIPLE 7: RECOGNISE AND MANAGE RISK , , , , , , , , , , , , , , , , , , , , Recommendation 7.1 The board of a listed entity should have a committee or committees to oversee risk, each of which has at east three members, a majority of whom are ndependent directors and is chaired by an ndependent director.
-Complies.
-The Board has established an audit and risk committee to oversee risk which is comprised of the whole Board.
-The entity should disclose the charter of the committee, the members of the committee and at the end of each reporting period, the number of cimes the committee met throughout the period and the individual attendances of the members at those meetings.
-Complies The Company's charter for the audit and risk committee is available at the Company's website and the details of the number of times the committee mand the individual attendances is set out in the Company's annual report.
+PRINCIPLE 7: RECOGNISE AND MANAGE RISK Recommendation 7.1 The board of a listed entity should have a committee or committees to oversee risk, each of which has at Complies. least three members, a majority of whom are independent directors and is chaired by an independent director.
+The Board has established an audit and risk committee to oversee risk which is comprised of whole Board.
+The entity should disclose the charter of the committee, the members of the committee and at Complies the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those The Company's charter for the audit and risk committee is available at the Company's website the details of the number of times the committee and the individual attendances is set out in the